 - If the sealing washer of drain plug is damage it will cause leak. - Jack up the car, chock the wheels, apply handbrake and clean road dirt from surrounding area.
-There is a possibility that you may not find leakage immediately. - Drive car a few kilometres then again look thoroughly for the leakage. - Leakage is mainly caused by oil seal, gasket or sealing washer. - Casing damage is very rare - Gaskets used in the plates can cause leakages, hence the inspection plates should be checked carefully. - Use of wrong type of washer or damaged washer in filler plug also cause leakage. - When replacing the gasket, properly clean the leftover of gasket and also necessary to avoid any scratches on metal while cleaning.
+There is a possibility that you may not find leakage immediately. - Drive car a few kilometres then again look thoroughly for the leakage. - Leakage is mainly caused by oil seal, gasket or sealing washer. - Casing damage is very rare

-Fig 4.3.89: Draining gearbox
+Fig 4.3.85: Draining gearbox